 Scott Hoezee

-In Advent, we wait expectantly for the coming of the Christ.
-What specifically do we want and need in God’s Son, the Messiah?
+In Advent, we wait expectantly for the coming of the Christ, but what specifically do we want and need in God’s Son, the Messiah?
 We could probably generate a pretty long list if we thought about this hard enough.
 But in Isaiah 9, the prophet famously gives us four titles for the coming Messiah, and each one ties in with something that Israel then, and we also now, need from our great God.
 As we begin this Advent series, we focus on how God’s coming One is a Wonderful Counselor.
 Stay tuned.

 Darrell Delaney